-The PHA bifurcates into the right and left hepatic arteries on reaching the porta hepatis.
-The...
+The PHA bifurcates into the right and left hepatic arteries at or before reaching the porta he...

 The right pulmonary artery (RPA) is one of the branches of the pulmonary trunk, branching at the level of the transthoracic plane of Ludwig.
 It is longer than the left pulmonary artery and courses perpendicularly away from the pulmonary trunk and left pulmonary artery, between the superior vena ...